redxef/datstruc/readme.md

 Both the linked list and the hash map can store arbitrary data inside them, either basic ones (integer, float) or complex ones, using a void pointer.

-Potential deletion of allocated elements is left to the user.

 See the test.c file for tests and example usage.